 - 11. It is alleged that the above-noted conduct constitutes professional misconduct pursuant to section 51(1)(b.1) of the Code (sexual abuse of a patient, more specifically sexual intercourse or other forms of physical sexual relations between the member and the patient). - 12.
 It is further alleged that the above-noted conduct constitutes professional misconduct pursuant to section 51(1)(c) of the Code and as set out in one or more of the following paragraphs of section 1 of Ontario Regulation 17/14 made under the Naturopathy Act, 2007: - a.
 Paragraph 1 (contravening, by act or omission, a standard of practice of the profession or failing to maintain the standard of practice of the profession, including but not limited to: - i.
 Code of Ethics; - ii.
 Record Keeping; - iii.
 Therapeutic Relationships and Professional Boundaries; and/or - iv.
-Conflict of Interest. - Paragraph 2 (abusing a patient or a patient's representative verbally, physically, psychologically or emotionally); - c.
+Conflict of Interest. - b.
+Paragraph 2 (abusing a patient or a patient's representative physically, or emotionally); - c.
 Paragraph 17 (acting in a conflict of interest when acting in a professional capacity); - d.
-Paragraph 23 (failing to keep records in accordance with the standards of the profession); - e.
-Paragraph 25 (falsifying a record relating to the member's practice); - f.
+Paragraph 23 (failing to keep records in accordance with the standards of the profession); - e. - f.
 Paragraph 46 (engaging in conduct or performing an act relevant to the practice of the profession that, having regard to all the circumstances, would reasonably be regarded by members as disgraceful, dishonourable or unprofessional); and/or - g.
 Paragraph 47 (engaging in conduct that would reasonably be regarded by members as conduct unbecoming a member of the profession).